- Screening Tools

 This questionnaire, which was developed by Gamblers Anonymous, is intended as a self-assessment for “compulsive gambling”.
 It has not been scientifically tested and validated, so caution should be exercised in its use.

 The SOGS, which was developed in the US, is a 20-item questionnaire used to screen for “pathological gambling” in clinical settings.
 This instrument was developed many years ago based on an inpatient population of males in a VA hospital.
 Increasingly the field has identified limitations in the instrument, and it is being used less and less in Canada.

 The SOGS-RA is a revised version of the SOGS that was developed in order to measure “pathological gambling” among adolescents.

 People who struggle with gambling problems often experience serious social, emotional, financial and health consequences.
 For many, coping with the negative emotions related to these issues, can become just too overwhelming.
 Feelings of shame, hopelessness and failure may seem too hard to bear.
 And for some, suicide appears to be a solution to all of these problems.
 As a result, appropriate screening for suicidality is crucial.

 The DSM (Diagnostic and Statistical Manual of Mental Disorders) is the primary system used to classify and diagnose mental health disorders.
-The DSM criteria for “Pathological Gambling” is mostly used in US because many insurance companies in that country require an official diagnosis before they will cover the cost of treatment.
+The DSM criteria for “Gambling Disorder” is mostly used in the U.S. because many insurance companies in that country require an official diagnosis before they will cover the cost of treatment.
 This is not generally the case in Canada.